wwarthen/RomWBW/Source/Doc/UserGuide.md

 limited number of operating system drive letters available (16) to the available disk devices as evenly as possible.

-For hard disk devices which are treated as non-removable media, drive letters will only be assigned to disk devices that actually contain media.
-i.e. No drive letters will be assigned to an SD Card slot that has no SD Card inserted
+For hard disk devices which are treated as non-removable media, drive letters will only be assigned to disk devices that actually contain media.  i.e. No drive letters will be assigned to an SD Card slot that has no SD Card inserted.

 ### Assign Drive Letters